 Since the weather is nice most of the year, your decision for travel will ultimately depend on your budget and interests.
 If you have a particular experience in mind, like seeing nesting sea turtles, then you will want to look into the times of year best suited for that as you take other factors like weather and travel costs into consideration.

 Best Season to Visit the Caribbean

-The seasons in the Caribbean are all similar, but some months will see more rain than others, and the experiences on the islands vary at different times of the year.
+The seasons in the Caribbean somewhat similar, but some months will see more rain than others, and the experiences on the islands vary at different times of the year.

 Spring is a nice time to visit the Caribbean.
 March and April are still in the high season window, so prices will remain at a premium but deals can be found outside of spring break.

 There are still a large number of tourists in the early spring, especially with spring break schedules.
 Late spring, in May, ushers in the shoulder season, so it is a nice time to go, when you have a balance of great weather and lower prices.

 Spring temperatures are very warm and there is little rainfall.
 Beach days are optimal, and swimming, snorkeling, and diving are great, with clear and calm water before hurricane season arrives in June.

 The summer months of June, July, and August are the low season in the Caribbean.
 This is the time to snag great deals on resort stays and take advantage of additional perks that are usually offered to attract tourists, like free nights and dinners.
 The tourist crowds are gone during the summer months, opening up availability at resorts and giving you more room on the beach.